 - Joint venture

 - India’s foreign investment

 - Exporting and importing

-Class 11 Business studies of NCERT Solutions Chapter 11 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned are the illustrations for the Class 11 CBSE syllabus.
-For more solutions and study materials of NCERT solutions Class 11 Business studies, visit BYJU’S or download the app for more information.
+Class 11 Business Studies of NCERT Solutions Chapter 11 provides a wide range of illustrative examples, which helps the students to comprehend and learn quickly.
+The above-mentioned are the NCERT Solutions as per the Class 11 CBSE syllabus.
+For more solutions and study materials of NCERT Solutions Class 11 Business studies, visit BYJU’S or download BYJU’S – The Learning App for more information.